aplteam/MarkAPL/MarkAPL_CheatSheet.md

 ## In-line mark-up

-In-line mark-up can be used in paragraphs, lists, tables, blockquotes, definition lists and headers.
+In-line mark-up can be used in paragraphs, lists, table cells, blockquotes, definition lists and headers.

 ### Bold and italic